Transmembrane Proteins

 → Site-Specific Biotinylation

-→ VLP framework optimized to each antigen
+→ VLP capsid proteins optimized for each protein

 → Proven biological activity via ELISA and SPR